-The BPF would also like to thank all those who have taken the time to respond to the public survey.
+The BPF would also like to thank all participants in the interviews (see Annex C), as well as all those who have taken the time to respond to the public survey.
+Their input has been considered in the preparation of this report.